Geometric recursion: Introduction

 \begin{theorem} Let $(A,B,C,D)$ satisfy the conditions of Corollary~\ref{cothbtM} and assume that the corresponding GR amplitudes $\Omega_{\Sigma}$ are invariant under braiding of all boundary components of $\Sigma$.
 Let $f$ be a measurable function on $\mathbb{R}_{+}$ such that $\sup_{\ell > 0} (1 + \ell)^{s}|f(\ell)| < +\infty$ for any $s > 0$.
 Then, the series

 converges absolutely, uniformly for $\sigma$ in any compact of $\mathcal{T}_{\Sigma}$, and it coincides with the GR amplitudes for the initial data

-where $S_{T}^{\circ}$ is the set of simple closed curves in $T$, non homotopic to $\partial T$. \end{theorem} The integrals of $\Omega_{g,n}[f]$ over $\mathcal{M}_{g,n}(L)$ against the Weil--Petersson measure can then be computed by the topological recursion from Theorem~\ref{ntinghg}, or by direct integration as a sum over stable graphs $\mathcal{G}_{g,n} \cong M'_{\Sigma}/\Gamma_{\Sigma}^{\partial}$ (see Lemma~\ref{Lemstab}).
+where $S_{T}^{\circ}$ is the set of simple closed curves in $T$. \end{theorem} The integrals of $\Omega_{g,n}[f]$ over $\mathcal{M}_{g,n}(L)$ against the Weil--Petersson measure can then be computed by the topological recursion from Theorem~\ref{ntinghg}, or by direct integration as a sum over stable graphs $\mathcal{G}_{g,n} \cong M'_{\Sigma}/\Gamma_{\Sigma}^{\partial}$ (see Lemma~\ref{Lemstab}).
 After integration, the twisting has some relation with the Givental group action which we discuss in Section~\ref{GUNIGUNFIOGSO}.
-We give in Section~\ref{Chehwam} an application of Theorem~\ref{thththththth} that interpretes the intersection indices of the Chern character of the bundle of conformal blocks of a 2d rational conformal field theories in terms of statistics of multicurves.